business improvement district

 Business Improvement District Board -

-The board reviewed a BID boundary map that has not changed since 1997 and discussed mismatches where some businesses that benefit from Main Street activity (or want to contribute) are outside the district.
+The BID board reviewed a boundary map that had not changed since 1997 and discussed mismatches where some businesses outside the district benefit from Main Street activity or want to contribute.

 Business Improvement District Board -

-The board directed Community Development staff and Main Street to develop BID boundary alternatives; a joint meeting with the Main Street board was planned for May, with City Council expected to take up the issue in 2026.
+The BID board directed Community Development staff and Main Street to develop BID boundary alternatives, with a joint meeting with the Main Street board planned for May and City Council expected to take up the issue in 2026.

 Business Improvement District Board -